carlwood/blm-resources/posts/emails-petitions.md

 layout: layouts/post.njk
 ---
 ## Petitions to sign
-Visit [this extensive list](https://blacklivesmatters.carrd.co/#petitions) of petitions calling for justice for black individuals murdered by the police.
+Visit [this extensive list](https://blacklivesmatters.carrd.co/#petitions) of petitions calling for justice for Black individuals murdered by the police.
 It also contains information on zipcodes to use if you're outside the US.
 There are some additional petitions below.

 **Important note:** Many of these petitions are on change.org who will ask you for a donation after signing, to help spread the message.
 This goes to them rather than the cause specifically.
 Donate this money directly to the charity instead.